Mac Tutorials

 Slow performance

-Sometimes you might find your Mac does everything it’s supposed to, just very, very slowly.
-There are many reasons why your Mac might be running slowly, but common ones include having too much running at the same time, hardware failure or malware infection.
-When fixing your Mac, you should try to use a process of elimination to find the cause.
-If you still need help, you should contact an expert, including Apple’s own customer support.
-When you suspect there might be malware on your Mac, use an antivirus app like MacKeeper to find and remove malware.
+To fix your Mac, you should try to use a process of elimination to find the cause.
+If you still need help, you should contact an expert to get professional help to solve the issue.
+When you suspect there might be malware on your Mac, use an antivirus app like MacKeeper to help quickly find and remove malware.

 Running out of space